flowck/firmino.work/src/source/_posts/Sequelize-and-UUID-as-primary-key.md

 ## Using UUIDs

-The Sequelize module has already prebuilt properties either to define the datatype and to generate a new UUID in execution time.
-Let's refactor the migration file:
+The Sequelize module has already prebuilt properties that will help define the data type and generate UUIDs in execution time.
+Let's procede by refactoring the migration file:

 ### User migration